-1) Although Member Countries are only required to notify listed diseases, and emerging diseases, they are encouraged to provide the OIE with other important aquatic animal health information.
+Although Member Countries are only required to notify listed diseases, and emerging diseases, they are encouraged to provide the OIE with other important aquatic animal health information.

-2) The Headquarters shall communicate by email or through the interface of the WAHIS to Competent Authorities all notifications received as provided in Articles 1.1.2. to 1.1.5. and other relevant information.
+2) The Headquarters shall communicate by email or through the interface of WAHIS to Competent Authorities all notifications received as provided in Articles 1.1.2. to 1.1.5. and other relevant information.
+NB: FIRST ADOPTED IN 1995; MOST RECENT UPDATE ADOPTED IN 2016.